 - For the period Jan 1 to March 31: April 15

 - For the period April 1 to May 31: June 15

 - For the period June 1 to August 31: September 15

-- For the period September 1 to December 31: January 17
+- For the period September 1 to December 31: January 15 of the following year

 It’s a good idea to set these dates in your calendar at the start of every tax year.

-Getting your payment to the IRS is fairly straightforward: you simply need to fill out form 1040-ES and mail it along with a check to the IRS office closest to you.
+Once you’ve got the rest of this down, submitting your payment to the IRS is a breeze: just fill out form 1040-ES and mail it along with a check to the IRS office closest to you.

 Alternatively, you can pay online or by phone via the IRS Payments Gateway.